Greater-London-Authority/ldn-viz-tools/llm-docs/tables-migration-proposal.md

 ## Read first

-Same source docs as every other package: `migration-type-mapping.md`, `migration-spacing-mapping.md`, `flow.cjs`.
+Same source protocol as every other package: `.claude/skills/lcd-ds/references/component-migration.md` (migrated from the former `migration-type-mapping.md` / `migration-spacing-mapping.md`), plus `flow.cjs`.
 One additional load-bearing fact specific to this package: the type map explicitly carves out table header cells as **"defer to Table Kit (code-authoritative)"** — this package *is* that Table Kit.
 That carve-out turns out to apply much more broadly than just header cells.